The Acoustics of Portable Vocal Booths

 The Porta-Booth Plus

-If you want a real vocal booth to go this is one to get.
+The perfect size & weight for traveling it is the only true professional carry-on portable recording booth.
 It actually fits in your carry-on bag or optionally get it with its own bag.
 Click here for details of our Porta-Booth Plus.

 The Porta-Booth Pro